The Most Popular Search Engines Logos and Brands

 Ask.com Search Logo

-Ask.com originally worked as a service to find answers to questions.
-Soon, the company started using its own search engines, but under pressure from Google and Bing, it abandoned the development in 2010.
+Ask.com originally operated as a question-answering service.
+Soon after, the company began using its own search engines but, under pressure from Google and Bing, abandoned development in 2010.
 Now, the service continues to use the answer format, having become part of InterActiveCorp.

 Ask Jeeves’ first company name was based on the literary work “Jeeves and Wooster” by English writer Pelham Granville Wodehouse.
-Jeeves was a personal valet who found answers to all questions.
-The logo of the system is laconic and modern.
-The designers used a geometric shape combined with a beautiful font inside.
+Jeeves was a personal valet who answered all questions.
+The system’s logo is laconic and modern.
+The designers used a geometric shape paired with a beautiful font.
 The bright red color attracts attention and is easy to remember.

 Yandex